FREE GROCERY GUIDE

 My favorite rice and rice-based products:

 As a family, most of the rice we buy is organic white basmati or jasmine rice from Lundberg Farms.
-We always rinse our rice in a fine-mesh strainer for 2 or more minutes, prior to cooking.
+We always rinse our rice in a fine-mesh strainer for two or more minutes, prior to cooking.

 Are my heavy metals high from eating some rice?